Cassa di Risparmio di Ascoli Piceno: History

-Cassa di Risparmio di Ascoli Piceno was found in Ascoli Piceno, Papal States in 1842, the bank became Società per azioni in 1992 due to Legge Amato.
-In 1990s Cariplo acquired 25% shares of Carisap from Fondazione Carisap.
-Carisap followed the parent company Cariplo to merge with Banco Ambrosiano Veneto to form Banca Intesa on 1 January 1998, which in July in the same year the group reached 66% ownership on the bank.
-In 2001, Ascoli became part of an intermediate holding company Holding IntesaBCI Centro, which already consist of 5 others saving banks (Cassa di Risparmio) who joined in 1999.
+Cassa di Risparmio di Ascoli Piceno was founded in Ascoli Piceno, Papal States in 1842, the bank became Società per azioni in 1992 due to Legge Amato.
+In the 1990s Cariplo acquired 25% shares of Carisap from Fondazione Carisap.
+Carisap followed the parent company Cariplo to merge with Banco Ambrosiano Veneto to form Banca Intesa on 1 January 1998, in July in of same year the group reached 66% ownership of the bank.
+In 2001, Ascoli became part of an intermediate holding company Holding IntesaBCI Centro, which already consists of 5 other saving banks (Cassa di Risparmio) who joined in 1999.
 In 2003, one more saving bank joined the mini-group.
 In 2007 Carisap followed the ultimate parent company Banca Intesa to become part of Intesa Sanpaolo Group.

 In 2008, the 7 saving banks were transferred to Banca CR Firenze, a newly acquired subsidiary of Intesa Sanpaolo as the intermediate holding company.
-In 2012 Banca CR Firenze acquired the remain 34% shares of Carisap S.p.A. from Fondazione Carisap for a price of €70 million, and than Banca CR Firenze sold Carisap to Intesa Sanpaolo for €205 million.
-The remain 6 saving banks, 4 of them had also grouped as Casse di Risparmio dell'Umbria in the same year.
+In 2012 Banca CR Firenze acquired the remaining 34% shares of Carisap S.p.A. from Fondazione Carisap for a price of €70 million, and then Banca CR Firenze sold Carisap to Intesa Sanpaolo for €205 million.
+Of the remaining 6 saving banks, 4 of them had also grouped as Casse di Risparmio dell'Umbria in the same year.

 In 2013 Carisap was merged with Banca dell'Adriatico, another subsidiary of Interesa Sanpaolo which specialized in Marche, Abruzzo and Molise regions.